-JUDICIAL COMMISSION OF INQUIRY INTO ALLEGATIONS OF STATE CAPTURE, CORRUPTION AND FRAUD IN THE PUBLIC SECTOR INCLUDING ORGANS OF STATE do hereby state under oath that:
+JUDICIAL COMMISSION OF INQUIRY INTO ALLEGATIONS OF STATE CAPTURE, CORRUPTION AND FRAUD IN THE PUBLIC SECTOR INCLUDING ORGANS OF STATE

 BALDWIN SIPHO NGUBANE

 1. Introduction

 - I am an adult male South African citizen currently retired and self employed. - 1.2.
 The facts herein contained are within my own personal knowledge and are to the best of my knowledge and belief both true and correct.